ShangShungFoundation/django-manage-it/README.md

 ##Basic App Suite for IT Management for organizations

-IT tool belt implementing best practices.
+IT tool belt.
 Out of the box supports multiple flat or hierarchical organizations.
 Each organization can have difrent users with defined roles.
-Same user may belong to diferent organizations performing diferent roles.

-Management Dashboard with most urgent metrics of IT situation like:
+Contains Management Dashboard with metrics for IT situation like:

 * Problematic Assets
 * Pending Asset Requests
 * Unresolved Incidents